libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **File Processor:** This is a chatbot that will let you talk with your own files.
 It supports a variety of formats including Image OCR.

 # Changelog:
+0.043a

+-Fixed Bug where only one Implicit and Explicit Memory were uploaded

+-Improved Memory Prompts, works alot better with the 7B model of Llama 2 now.
+Still wouldn't recommend using the 7B model though.

+-Improved Auto Memory Upload.

 0.043

 -Added Qdrant Version.
 Aetherius can now be ran 100% locally!